Divorce is a bizarre experience. Today, I can’t stop thinking about the last 6 months of my life and the transition from being a wife to being single.

 I have also changed.
 I have owned up to what I really want.
 I’m allowing myself to go for it now.
 And instead of attaching myself to the first man I could find (which is my pattern), I gave myself some time to find my own identity.
 And something happened that I would never have expected in a million years: Mark and I get along better now than we did when we were married.

-He is more supportive to me than he was when we were married.
-There is no longer silent resentment between us.
+He is more supportive of me than he was when we were married.
+There is no longer a silent resentment between us.
 And we are focused on what really matters.
 We are raising our child together.
 We are growing as individuals, and we are supporting each other in that individuality.
 It has been an inspiring transformation.
-And while I know that it takes a special kind of person to be self aware and strong enough to transition from lover to plutonic family member, it fills me full of hope for us as people.
+And while I know that it takes a special kind of person to be self-aware and strong enough to transition from lover to plutonic family member, it fills me full of hope for us as people.
 It lets me know that we are capable of staying unified no matter what changes life throws our way.